LAKE VICTORIAN CICHLIDS

 *Recommended Tank Size and Temperament; 40 gallon minimum for one male.
 A larger of 2 males and up to 6-8 females can be housed in an 80 gallon aquarium or larger.

-Feeding: This fish is a herbivore with a Spirulina flake is a good basic staple for this fish.
+Feeding: This fish is a herbivore with a Spirulina flake or Paradigm Premium Custom Herbivore Diet as a good basic staple for this fish.

 Breeding: The Xystichromis phytophagus is a polygamous maternal mouthbrooder.
 It is however important to keep male aggression under control during the breeding period